KayvT/KayvT/README.md

 ## Hello Hello! 👋
 ![](https://visitor-badge.laobi.icu/badge?page_id=KayvT)

 I am Khaled Yassen.
-I am a Computer Science student in Marmara University.
+I am a fresh graduate of Marmara University's Computer Science department!
 I have a huge passion for learning new things :books:, and building software!

 **About Me:**

 - 💻 I’m currently working on something very cool :wink:.
-- 🌱 I’m currently learning NLP.
+- 🌱 I’m currently working on my full-stack development skill set.
-- :school: I’m in my last semester of university!
 - 💬 I would love to connect with different people and work on projects together!
 - 📫 How to reach me: [@TheKhaledYassen](https://twitter.com/TheKhaledYassen)
+- 📫 You can also find me on: [Strava](https://www.strava.com/athletes/51336720) , and [FreeCodeCamp](https://www.freecodecamp.org/thekhaledyassen)
-- ⚡ Fun fact: I absoultely love running.
-I am also a horrible chess player.
+- ⚡ Fun fact: I love running, chess, mechanical keybaords, and sarcasm :wink:

 ### Languages And Tools I know 🌐